espocrm/documentation/docs/administration/formula/number.md

 `number\floor(VALUE)`

-Returns the next lowest integer value by rounding down value if necessary.
+Returns the next lowest integer value by rounding down the value if necessary.

 ## number\ceil

 `number\ceil(VALUE)`

-Returns the next highest integer value by rounding up value if necessary.
+Returns the next highest integer value by rounding up the value if necessary.

 ## number\randomInt